daltonyxdonovan/DDLoader/README.md

 NOTE++:Havendock and Havendock Demo will collide, get rid of Havendock Demo if you want to use the Havendock section.
 You bought the game already anyways!

-NOTE+++:Muck uses Bep6 here, most mods use Bep5.
+NOTE+++:Muck uses Bep6 here (my mods use bep6 normally), most mods use Bep5.
 If you want to use Bep5 mods, you'll have to install Bep5 yourself.
 I'll add a button for it later, but I'm not too concerned about it right now.